Working From Home – Flexible, Productive & EnlighteningGood morning office workers! Or should I say trying to work from home-ers?

-Many offices have been moving to a more flexible format (similar to that of our homes) for years.
+Many offices have been moving to a more flexible format (similar to our homes) for years.
 So this should be an easy transition.
 We have already received a project designing a huge space which contains no desks at all.

 Ventilation is key

 The weather is beautiful, so get your windows open!
-The fresh air will give your mind a boost and the homely noises of your neighbours might give you the illusion of your team nattering – unless number 9 persist with their DIY, of course.
+The fresh air will give your mind a boost, and the homely noises of your neighbours might give you the illusion of your team nattering – unless number 9 persist with their DIY, of course.